 The House of Hope, Inc. is a treatment facility that provides a safe environment for individuals who desire to rebuild their lives from addictions.

 House of Hope, Inc. founded a house for men in 1971.
 The program started as a halfway house residential program for chemically dependent men.
 In 2009 we became a medium intensity CD treatment facility and no longer a halfway house.
 Currently it serves 29 men and has a completely handicapped accessible suite.

 The residential house for women began October 2006 which can serve up to seven.

 In January 2012 the House of Hope, Inc opened a new facility in Fairmont for both Men and women.
 This facility serves 26 clients.

-This program has been serving both men and women since May, 2004.
+This program also known as outpatient has been serving both men and women since May, 2004.
 It continues to grow month by month.